hamsamh50/ai-resume-screening-agent/README.md

 * Technical candidate ranking
 * Automated recruitment assistance

-## ??
-Disclaimer
+##  Disclaimer

 This project is intended to assist recruiters with initial resume screening.
 It should not be used as the sole basis for employment decisions.
 Human review should be performed before making recruitment decisions.

-## ?????
-Author
+##  Author

 **Hamsa M H**

-BE – Computer Science and Engineering
+BE Â– Computer Science and Engineering

 GitHub: https://github.com/hamsamh50

 ---

-?
  If you find this project useful, consider giving the repository a star!